Click in a link to be taken to the entry below:

 Exceptions will not be granted to permit a student to take a fixed exam earlier than scheduled.

 Students enroll in courses during scheduled enrollment periods prior to the start of classes each semester.
 During the add/drop period (ending at the conclusion of the first week of classes each semester), students revise/finalize their course schedules.
-Students are strongly encouraged to review their schedules on SIS at the end of each add/drop period to confirm that their course schedules are correct.
-For information about course withdrawal after the add/drop period has ended, students are expected (absent compelling and exceptional circumstances justifying withdrawal) to complete the requirements for all courses in which they are enrolled.
+Students are strongly advised to review their schedules on SIS at the end of each add/drop period to confirm that their course schedules are correct.
+Once the add/drop period has ended, students are expected (absent compelling and exceptional circumstances justifying withdrawal) to complete the requirements for all courses in which they are enrolled.

-Students wishing to enroll in courses as auditors may do so during a three-day period after the add/drop period ends each semester.
+Students wishing to enroll in courses as auditors may submit requests to do so during a period advertised by the Student Records Office.
 Enrollment will be on a first-come, first-served space-available basis only.

 No credit is awarded for an audit; the annotation “AU” will appear on the student’s transcript noting the audit.
-To secure such a notation, students must submit completed Audit Certification Forms to the Student Records Office certifying attendance in at least 80 percent of the scheduled class sessions by the end of the exam period in the semester the audit was completed.
+To secure such a notation, students must attend at least 80 percent of the scheduled class sessions.

-The credit values of audited courses are included in calculating the maximum course load of 17 credits per semester, but are not included in calculating the minimum course load of 12 credits.
+The credit values of audited courses are not included in calculating the minimum course load of 12 credits.
 Students may discontinue auditing a course at any time during the semester by notifying the Student Records Office.

 NOTE: An audit enrollment may not be changed to a graded enrollment; similarly, a graded enrollment may not be changed to an audit enrollment.

 In accordance with American Bar Association standards, J.D. students must not be enrolled in coursework that exceeds 20 percent of the total coursework required for graduation.
 Accordingly, students at Virginia are limited to a maximum of 17 credits to be applied to the degree during any semester.
 To satisfy residency requirements, students must enroll in a minimum of 12 “degree” credits each semester.
-Students wishing to enroll in fewer than 12 credits must petition the assistant dean for student affairs; such petitions are granted only for illness or other circumstances beyond the student’s control.
+Students wishing to enroll in fewer than 12 credits must petition the assistant dean for student affairs; such petitions are granted only for exceptional circumstances beyond the student’s control.

 All first-year students must enroll in the required fall curriculum composed of five courses totaling 16 credits.
 In the spring semester, first-year students must enroll in required and elective courses totaling at least 14, but not more than 16, credits.
 First-year students may not enroll in more than 16 credits in either semester nor may they enroll in non-law courses.
 Exception: First year students who are admitted or have applied to a dual-degree program may enroll in one spring elective course that is taught by another department or school and cross-listed at the law school with the express permission of the faculty advisor for the dual degree program and the assistant dean for academic services.
 This exception does not avoid the 16-credit limitation.
 Consult the Student Records Office for details.

-All second- and third-year students must enroll in at least 12 credits (excluding audits) and no more than 17 credits (including audits) each semester.
+All second- and third-year students must enroll in at least 12 credits to be applied toward the degree and no more than 17 credits to be applied toward the degree each semester.
 Students must average between 14 and 15 credits to be applied toward the degree per semester to complete the J.D. degree in three years and are strongly advised not to enroll in more than 16 credits in any one semester (including courses audited in the Law School or courses taken for credit or audited in another school or department).

-All LL.M. students must enroll in at least 12 credits (excluding audits) and no more than 14 credits towards the LL.M. degree each semester.
+All LL.M. students must enroll in at least 12 credits to be applied toward the degree and no more than 14 credits toward the LL.M. degree each semester.
 Students wishing to enroll in more than 14 credits must obtain the approval of the assistant dean for graduate studies.
 Students wishing to enroll in fewer than 12 credits (on a part-time basis) must demonstrate exceptional circumstances and obtain the approval of the Vice Dean.
 LLM students are strongly advised to study and adhere to the credit hour and credit type (such as in-classroom vs. non-classroom credits) eligibility requirements of any jurisdiction where they may seek bar admission.